ericclemmons/grunt-react/README.md

 });
 ```

+## Troubleshooting

+If you encounter a file compilation error, you can run `grunt --verbose` to see specifics about each file being transformed.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).